 Essentials such as children’s clothes, books, education, banking — and (nearly all) food products were tax-free.
 And still are, although Purchase Tax became VAT in the 1972 Finance Act.

-So what were these food products that did carry Purchase Tax (33.3%) and do still carry VAT (now 20%)?
+So what were these food products that did carry Purchase Tax (33.3%) and do still carry standard rate VAT (currently 20%)?
 They are the ones that have little or no nutritional value, except (for some) calories.

 - Savoury snacks such as crisps

-Why, you might ask, are biscuits taxed, but not cakes and pastries?
-The reason why is because manufacturing capability to make cakes and pastries was only developed in the mid-60s; in 1940, all cakes and pastries were home-made (or by the local baker in his/her own kitchen).
+Why, you might ask, don’t any cakes and pastries carry standard-rate VAT?
+A reason why is probably because manufacturing capability to make cakes and pastries was only developed in the mid-60s; in 1940, all cakes and pastries were home-made (or by the local baker in his/her own kitchen).